Georgia O'Keeffe – Torso

-Georgia O'Keeffe - Torso, also known as Georgia O'Keeffe - Nude, is a black and white photograph taken by Alfred Stieglitz in 1918.
+Georgia O'Keeffe – Torso, also known as Georgia O'Keeffe – Nude, is a black and white photograph taken by Alfred Stieglitz in 1918.
 It is one of the more than 300 photographs that he took of his future wife, the painter Georgia O'Keeffe.

 Description

 Stieglitz took dozens of pictures of O'Keeffe's body, including her hands and her nude torso.
 The photograph depicts her naked torso, seen from below, with her arms only partially visible and without showing her head.
 The Torso, with its uplifted arms and muscular thighs, has a sculptoric quality that seems influenced by Auguste Rodin, whose work Stieglitz knew well and had shown at the Photo-Secession.

-The Torso was in the Stieglitz exhibition at the Anderson Galleries in New York, where he presented pictures of several parts of the body of O'Keeffe, and which had a particular impact.
+The Torso was in the Stieglitz exhibition at the Anderson Galleries in New York City, where he presented pictures of several parts of the body of O'Keeffe, and which had a particular impact.
 Herbert Seligmann wrote that "Hands, feet, hands and breasts, torsos, all parts and attitudes of the human body seen with a passion of revelation, produced an astonishing effect on the multitudes who wandered in and out of the rooms".